 Osmose field technicians collect accurate data in accordance with your specifications.
 Supporting digital images and/or video can be captured.
 Reports can be generated from the captured data, and may be used for delivery to a PUC or other regulatory body, and as a resource for planning safety and violation improvements internally.
 Osmose can inspect clearances and measurements to verify compliance with NESC standards.
 For General Orders issued by a state, Osmose can perform line patrols and/or detailed device inspections.

-For more information on Code Violation, Reliability & Safety Audits, please contact David Mohammed at 315-385-3805 or [email protected].
+For more information on Code Violation, Reliability & Safety Audits, please contact your local Osmose professional or email [email protected].

 Whether undertaken voluntarily or mandated by a PUC or other regulatory body, stray voltage surveys are a necessary means for detecting the hidden danger posed by electrified streetlight poles, service boxes, and other facility structures.